Moneyball for Government Principles

 Government can take a cue from Major League Baseball and Billy Beane, the legendary general manager of the Oakland Athletics who forever changed baseball by using data and statistics to overcome a tremendous financial disadvantage.
 Like Billy Beane and his Oakland A’s, America can use this time of fiscal scarcity to focus on what works in order to get better results.
 We need to be spending our money on the most effective and efficient solutions to strengthen our nation’s competitiveness.
 Together we can bring Moneyball to government and get better Results for America.

-More than 150 local, state, and federal leaders from all across the political spectrum and throughout the country believe that government at all levels should help improve outcomes for young people, their families, and communities by:
+More than 250 local, state, federal, nonprofit, and academic leaders from all across the political spectrum and throughout the country believe that government at all levels should help improve outcomes for young people, their families, and communities by:

 - Building evidence about the practices, policies and programs that will achieve the most effective and efficient results so that policymakers can make better decisions;